shcaba/Sebastes_melanops_WA/Document/_main.md

 ##### Conditional Age at Length

 Fits to the mostly sex-specific conditional age at length data are examined based on the age-at-length Pearson residuals, the annual mean ages, and mean age at length by year for the trawl, non-trawl and ocean boat fishery samples.
-The mximum size of the Pearson residuals for each fleets was fairly small (maximum = 8.71, 18.54, and 25.87 for the trawl, non-trawl and recreational samples, respectively; [Appendix B](#app_b)).
-The biggest residual was an extreme outlier, as most of the residuals were small and unnoteworthy and demonstrate the expected shape of the growth curve.
+The maximum size of the Pearson residuals for each fleets was fairly small (maximum = 8.71, 18.54, and 25.87 for the trawl, non-trawl and recreational samples, respectively; [Appendix B](#app_b)).
+The biggest residual was an extreme outlier, as most of the residuals were small and not noteworthy and demonstrate the expected shape of the growth curve.
 There is more contrast in the age data versus the length data, as the mean age by year followed the population dynamics in the model (Figures \ref{fig:trawl-mean-caal}, \ref{fig:nontrawl-mean-caal}, and \ref{fig:rec-mean-caal}).
-The mean age for the trawl fishery was consistenly around 10 years, whereas the mean ages for the non-trawl fishery started higher (13 years) and declined to around 8 years.
+The mean age for the trawl fishery was consistently around 10 years, whereas the mean ages for the non-trawl fishery started higher (13 years) and declined to around 8 years.
 The recreational fishery, the longest time series, started around 13, dropped to the lowest value of close to 8, levels off between 9 and 10 years, then increases to just under 12 years in 2022.
 Fits to the mean ages by length bins show acceptable fits consistent with model expectations [Appendix C](#app_c).

 ##### Marginal Age compositions